 Opioid Crisis: Childhood Friends Die On Same Day, Half A Mile Apart

-LAWRENCEVILLE, Ga.
-(CNN) — Twenty seconds is all it took to kill 19-year-old Dustin Manning.
+LAWRENCEVILLE, Ga. — Twenty seconds is all it took to kill 19-year-old Dustin Manning.

 His devastated parents, Greg and Lisa Manning, said the toxicology report found he had taken a toxic mix of heroin and fentanyl, a synthetic opioid so powerful it’s often fatal.